comradekingu/dialect/What-is-this-branch.md

 - Launches.
 - Translation works, including Enter or Ctrl+Enter to search.
 - Audio, pronunciations and mistakes work.
-- Preferences dialog doesn't work.
+- Preferences dialog launches.
+But a few things are broken:
+  - Backend selection works, but the backend labels don't work.
+  - Crash when typing invalid backend due to GtkPopover behavior changes.
 - Language switcher works but is full of bugs.
 - A lot of other weird issues.